Know Your Rights

 Montana Crime Victims' Rights

-Law Enforcement is required to ensure you are supplied with a victims' rights packet, which includes information on the criminal justice process, your role in the process, how to apply for Crime Victim Compensation, and how to get help from government and community based programs.
+Law Enforcement is required to ensure you are supplied with a victims' rights packet, which includes information on your crime victims' rights, the criminal justice process, your role in the process, how to apply for Crime Victim Compensation, and how to get help from government and community based programs.

 As a general rule, the public can request access to initial police reports – including recordings of calls to dispatch, initial arrest reports, bail records, and daily jail rosters.
 Victims may have a right to additional documents related to the investigation of the crime, so long as it does not endanger the investigation.
 This information is called Confidential Criminal Justice Information.
 The prosecutor handling your case decides whether or not you can have access to Confidential Criminal Justice Information.
 If a prosecutor denies you access to Confidential Criminal Justice Information you can file a lawsuit to force the prosecutor to present the documents to a judge to decide if you should have access to the information.